Fast erasure decoder for hypergraph product codes: Classical peeling decoder for quantum CSS codes

 We assume that qubits are erased independently with probability $p$ and that an erased qubit suffers from a uniform error $I$ or $X$~\cite{grassl1997codes}.
 This results in an $X$-type error $E$ such that $\supp(E) \subseteq \supp(\varepsilon)$.
 The decoder returns an estimate $\hat E$ of $E$ given the erasure vector $\varepsilon$ and the syndrome $s$ of $E$.
 It succeeds iff $\hat E E$ is a stabilizer (up to a phase).
 The {\em logical error rate} of the scheme, denoted $\Plog(p)$, is the probability that $\hat E E$ is a non-trivial logical error.

 By mapping Pauli operators onto binary strings, one can cast the CSS erasure decoding problem as the decoding problem of a classical code with parity check matrix $\HH_Z$ whose rows correspond to the $Z$-type stabilizer generators.
 As a result, one can directly apply the classical Gaussian decoder and the classical peeling decoder to CSS codes.
 From Lemma~1 of~\cite{delfosse2020linear}, the Gaussian decoder is an optimal decoder, {\em i.e.} a Maximum Likelihood (ML) decoder, but its complexity scaling like $O(N^3)$ makes it too slow for large codes.
-The peeling decoder is faster.
-However, the following lemma proves that, unlike its classical counterpart, it does not perform well for quantum LDPC codes.
+The peeling decoder is faster, with scaling as $O(N)$.
+However, the following lemma proves that, unlike its classical counterpart, stopping sets and hence decoder failures occur much more frequently for quantum codes even in the LDPC case.

 \begin{lemma} [Stabilizer stopping sets] The support of an $X$-type stabilizer is a stopping set for the Tanner graph $T(\HH_Z)$. \end{lemma}

 \begin{proof} This is because an $X$-type stabilizer commutes with $Z$-type generators, and therefore its binary representation is a codeword for the classical linear code $\ker \HH_Z$. \end{proof}